Tania Tapsell: Personal life

 Tapsell married Kanin Clancy on 1 December 2020.
-On 10 March 2023, she announced that they were expecting a baby girl in June.
-This would make her the first mayor in New Zealand to give birth while in office.
+With him she has a stepson named Kaiarahi.
+On 10 March 2023, Tapsell announced that they were expecting a baby girl in June.
+On 2 June she gave birth to Kahumoa at Rotorua Hospital, making her the second mayor in New Zealand to give birth while in office.

 Her iwi are Te Arawa and Ngāti Whakaue, and she has Danish ancestry as a descendent of Phillip Tapsell.
 She is the great niece of former Labour MP and Speaker of the House Sir Peter Tapsell.